Introducing Production World Model™: A Machine-Readable Model of Your Entire Production Environment

 Most observability tools surface everything that spiked around the same time, correlate them, and leave your team to do the troubleshooting.
 Most AI-powered tools inherit the same limitation: they query dashboards sequentially through rate-limited APIs, evaluate a narrow slice of hypotheses, and return results that are either slow, shallow, or confidently wrong.

 Because the Production World Model™ captures the full topology, behavioral baselines, and dependencies across your entire environment, it enables a fundamentally different approach.
-It enables Traversal's Causal Search Engine™, an agentic system that investigates your production environment, to search over the Production World Model™, ruling out everything that isn't consistent with how your system actually behaves—running roughly 10,000 parallel analytical tests in the window where a traditional approach manages 100.
-The result isn't a probable guess.
-It's a causally consistent diagnosis, delivered in minutes.
+It enables Traversal's Causal Search Engine, an agentic system that investigates your production environment, to search from single-hop failures to multi-hop root cause paths across services, teams, and time — ruling out everything that isn’t consistent with how your system actually behaves and running roughly 10,000 parallel analytical tests in the window where a traditional approach manages 100.
+The result isn’t a probable guess.
+It’s a causally consistent diagnosis, delivered in minutes.

 This same foundation powers Alert Intelligence, a long-running agentic system which applies that reasoning continuously across your entire alert stream, triaging thousands of signals and surfacing only what warrants attention before an engineer ever has to look.